Labour Law Numbered 4857

 - The breaking of the employment contract by the initiative of the employer (summary termination)

-a) If the employee has contracted a disease or suffered an injury owing to his own deliberate act, loose living or drunkenness, and as a result is absent for three successive days or for more than five working days in any month.
+- If the employee has contracted a disease or suffered an injury owing to their deliberate act, loose living, or drunkenness, and as a result is absent for three successive days or more than five working days in any month.

-b) If the Health Committee has determined that the suffering is incurable and incompatible with the performance of the employee’s duties.
-In cases of illness or accident which are not attributable to the employee’s fault and which are due to reasons outside those set forth in (a) above and in cases of pregnancy or confinement, the employer is entitled to terminate the contract if recovery from the illness or injury continues for more than six weeks beyond the notice periods set forth in article 17.
-In cases of pregnancy or confinement, the period mentioned above shall begin at the end of the period stipulated in Article 74.
-No wages are to be paid for the period during which the employee fails to report to work due to the suspension of his (her) contract.
+- If the Health Committee has determined that the suffering is incurable and incompatible with the performance of the employee's duties.
+In cases of illness or accident which are not attributable to the employee's fault, and which are due to reasons outside those set forth in (a) above and in cases of pregnancy or confinement, the employer is entitled to terminate the contract if recovery from the illness or injury continues for more than six weeks beyond the notice periods set forth in Article 17.
+In pregnancy or confinement, the period mentioned above shall begin at the end of the period stipulated in Article 74.
+No wages are to be paid for the period during which the employee fails to report to work due to the suspension of their contract.

-II.
-For immoral, dishonourable or malicious conduct or other similar behaviour
+- For immoral, dishonorable, or malicious conduct or other similar behavior

-b) If the employee is guilty of any speech or action constituting an offence against the honour or dignity of the employer or a member of his family, or levels groundless accusations against the employer in matters affecting the latter’s honour or dignity;
+- If the employee is guilty of any speech or action constituting an offense against the honor or dignity of the employer or a member of their family, or levels groundless accusations against the employer in matters affecting the latter's honor or dignity;

-d) If the employee assaults or threatens the employer, a member of his family or a fellow employee, or if he violates the provisions of Article 84;
+- If the employee assaults or threatens the employer, a member of their family, or a fellow employee, or if he violates the provisions of Article 84;

-e) If the employee commits a dishonest act against the employer, such as a breach of trust, theft or disclosure of the employer’s trade secrets.;
+- If the employee commits a dishonest act against the employer, such as a breach of trust, theft, or disclosure of the employer's trade secrets.;

-f) If the employee commits an offence on the premises of the undertaking which is punishable with seven days’ or more imprisonment without probation;
+- If the employee commits an offense on the premises of the undertaking, which is punishable with seven days or more imprisonment without probation;

-g) If, without the employer’s permission or a good reason, the employee is absent from work for two consecutive days, or twice in one month on the working day following a rest day or on three working days in any month;
+- If, without the employer's permission or a good reason, the employee is absent from work for two consecutive days, or twice in one month on a working day following a rest day or three working days in any month;

-h) If the employee refuses, after being warned, to perform his duties;
+- If the employee refuses, after being warned, to perform their duties;

-i) If either wilfully or through gross negligence the employee imperils safety or damages machinery, equipment or other articles or materials in his care, whether these are the employer’s property or not, and the damage cannot be offset by his thirty days’ pay.
+- If either willfully or through gross negligence, the employee imperils safety or damages machinery, equipment, or other articles or materials in their care, whether these are the employer's property or not, and their thirty days' pay cannot offset the damage.

-Force majeure preventing the employee from performing his duties for more than one week.
+Force majeure preventing the employee from performing their duties for more than one week.

 - The prescribed period within which the right to summary termination may be exercised

-ARTICLE 26. - The right to break the employment contract for the immoral, dishonourable or malicious behaviour of the other party may not be exercised after six working days of knowing the facts, and in any event after one year following the commission of the act, has elapsed.
-The “one year” statutory limitation shall not be applicable, however, if the employee has extracted material gains from the act concerned.
+ARTICLE 26 - The right to break the employment contract for the immoral, dishonorable, or malicious behavior of the other party may not be exercised after six working days of knowing the facts, and in any event, after one year following the commission of the act has elapsed.
+However, the "one-year" statutory limitation shall not be applicable if the employee has extracted material gains from the act concerned.

-The employee or employer who has terminated the contract for any of the reasons mentioned above within the period indicated in the above subsection is entitled to claim compensation from the other party.
+The employee or employer who has terminated the contract for any of the abovementioned reasons within the period indicated in the above subsection is entitled to claim compensation from the other party.

 - Permission to seek new employment

-ARTICLE 27. - During the term of notice the employer must grant the employee the permission to seek new employment within working hours without any deduction from his wage.
-The time devoted to this purpose should not be less than two hours daily and if the employee so requests such hours may be added together and taken at one time.
-But if the employee wishes to take these hours at one time, he must do so on the days immediately preceding the day on which his employment ceases and must inform the employer in advance.
+ARTICLE 27 - During the term of notice, the employer must grant the employee permission to seek new employment within working hours without any deduction from their wage.
+The time devoted to this purpose should not be less than two hours daily, and if the employee so requests such hours may be added together and taken at one time.
+But if the employee wishes to take these hours at one time, they must do so on the days immediately preceding the day on which their employment ceases and must inform the employer in advance.

-If the employer does not grant the permission to seek new employment or allows less time than that stipulated in this Article, he must pay the employee the wages corresponding to the time to which he was entitled.
+If the employer does not grant the permission to seek new employment or allows less time than stipulated in this Article, they must pay the employee the wages corresponding to the time to which they were entitled.

-If the employer makes the employee work during the time to be allowed for seeking new employment, he must compensate the employee twice the amount of wages he is entitled to even for no work during the time which should be allowed for seeking new employment.
+In the event of the employer makes the employee work during the time to be allowed for seeking new employment, they must compensate the employee twice the amount of wages they are entitled to even for no work during the time which should be allowed for seeking new employment.